“The Beatles are Divine Messiahs. Prototypes of a new young race of laughing free men.”

 (Beatle=beetle=scarab=Ancient Egyptian symbol of resurrection)

-If the whole “Paul Is Dead” thing was a conscious hoax on the part of the Beatles, then we are going back into “You Created A Joke Religion And It Became Real.
+But if the whole “Paul Is Dead” thing was a conscious hoax on the part of the Beatles, then we are going back into “You Created A Joke Religion And It Became Real.
 Now What?” territory.
 Because The Walrus Was Paul also goes into just how deeply Charles Manson believed that the Beatles and their lyrics were part of a Biblical prophecy-type thing (conveniently placing Manson as the fifth Beatle):

 “According to Charles Manson, there were still other references cleverly hidden throughout the White Album.
 There was the mention in ‘Honey Pie’ that ‘my position is tragic/Come and show me the magic of your Hollywood song.’
 Manson believed that the Beatles wanted and needed his influence and involvement to help fulfill the deadly prophecy of ‘Helter Skelter.’
 He was to provide the direction through his magical ‘Hollywood Song.’
 Later, in the same song, the Beatles continue with ‘Oh honey pie you are driving me frantic/Sail across the Atlantic/To be where you belong.’
 The lyric also mentions that ‘I’m in love but I’m lazy’ which Manson interpreted as meaning that he must make the first contact and lead the world to the brink of the apocalypse.
 Apparently, on many occasions, Manson and his family members unsuccessfully placed phone calls to the Beatles’ management trying to make contact with the four ‘angels of revelation’…”